What's it all about?

 It’s ALL for charity.
 Expenses are covered out of pocket so this is 100% all charitable and the best possible way to give!

-½ is paid to the SAFE Society in Salmon Arm (the women’s shelter) and ½ is paid to Shuswap Community Foundation - endowment fund in memory of Rosemarie Vennard.
+In past years, ½ our profit was paid to the SAFE Society in Salmon Arm (the women’s shelter) and ½ was paid to Shuswap Community Foundation - endowment fund in memory of Rosemarie Vennard.

-Each year it is bigger and better and we can’t wait to see what happens in 2020 - Our GOAL $20,000 in 2020 sounds good to us!
+Each year it is bigger and better and we can’t wait to see what happens in 2022.
 The group of amazing volunteers make this possible, along with the great businesses who “host” a drop box, donate a donor prize, or let us place advertising shoes and bags in their shops.
 The list keeps growing and I thank each and every one of you for making this such a success.

 $16,503.00 in 2019